Urban resilience: History

 According to urban historian Roger W. Lotchin, World War II had a profound environmental impact on urban areas in the USA.
 By 1945, Pittsburgh and other cities along the Mississippi River experienced levels of air pollution that are comparable to the Dust Bowl.
 World War II more directly impacted many cities that were the site of battles and bombings, such as Hiroshima, Chongqing, Stalingrad, and Dresden.

-Environmental history first emerged as an academic research topic in the 1970's, initially focusing on rural areas.
+Environmental history first emerged as an academic research topic in the 1970s, initially focusing on rural areas.
 Pioneers of urban environmental history include: Martin Melosi, Christine Rosen, Joel A. Tarr, Peter Brimblecombe, Bill Luckin, and Christopher Hamlin.

-In recent years, the concept of resilience in the urban planning of cities have become a point of consideration.
+In recent years, the concept of resilience in the urban planning of cities has become a point of consideration.
 Social scientists have taken increased interest in ecological resilience as the links between social-ecological systems are being examined.
 Urban policy groups around the globe are putting forward proposals to enhance the urban resilience of cities.
 The definition of urban resilience is no longer limited to solely the speed at which an urban system recovers after a shock.

 Academic research focus

 Academic discussion of urban resilience has historically focused primarily on three threats: climate change, natural disasters, and terrorism.
 Accordingly, resilience strategies were often studied in the context of counter-terrorism, other disasters (earthquakes, wildfires, tsunamis, coastal flooding, solar flares, etc.), and infrastructure adoption of sustainable energy.
+Recent scholarship has begun to explore resilience at the national scale, and what enables states or peoples to continue as sovereign entities over the long term.

 More recently, there has been increased attention on the evolution of urban resilience and the capability of urban systems to adapt to changing conditions.
 This branch of resilience theory builds on the notion of cities as highly complex adaptive systems.
 As a result, academic discussions of urban planning include plans informed by network science, involving less interference in the functioning of cities.
 Network science provides a way of linking city size to the forms of networks that most likely allow cities to function.
 These perspectives can provide further insights into the potential effectiveness of various urban policies.
 This requires a better understanding of the types of practices and tools that contribute to building urban resilience.
 Genealogical approaches explore the evolution of these practices over time, including the values and power relations underpinning them.